Proximal mediation analysis: Nonparametric proximal identification of the mediation functional

-Identification of the mediation functional will required existence of multiple `confounding bridge' functions \citep{miao2018confounding}; for example, this can amount to assuming there exists a transformation of $W$, whereby the effect of the unmeasured $U$ on $Y$ is equal to its effect on the transformed proxy.
+Identification of the mediation functional requires existence of multiple `confounding bridge' functions \citep{miao2018confounding}.
 We also need to ensure the confounding bridge functions can be identified from the data, given that we have access to $Z$.
 Formalising both of these types of condition in general settings is subtle, since the confounding bridge function will be defined as the solution to an integral equation.
-We formalise them using the completeness conditions below: \begin{assumption} (Completeness) \begin{enumerate} \item For any function $g(u)$, if $E\{g(U)|Z=z,A=1,M=m,X=x\}=0$ for any $z$, $m$ and $x$ almost surely, then $g(U)=0$ almost surely. \item For any function $g(u)$, if $E\{g(U)|Z=z,A=0,X=x\}=0$ for any $z$ and $x$ almost surely, then $g(U)=0$ almost surely. \item For any function $g(z)$, $E\{g(Z)|W=w,A=1,M=m,X=x\}=0$ for any $w$, $m$ and $x$ almost surely, then $g(Z)=0$ almost surely. \item For any function $g(z)$, $E\{g(Z)|W=w,A=0,X=x\}=0$ for any $w$ and $x$ almost surely, then $g(Z)=0$ almost surely. \end{enumerate} \end{assumption} Completeness is a technical condition that arises in conjunction with sufficiency in the theory of statistical inference.
-In causal inference, it has been invoked for identification in the context of nonparametric regression with an instrumental variable \citep{newey2003instrumental}, where it is used as an analogue of the rank and order conditions that arise in the classical instrumental variable set-up.
-In the present context, the two components of Assumption \ref{complete} demand sufficient variability in $Z$ relative to the variability in $U$, and that $Z$ is associated with $U$ (both conditional on $A=1$, $M$, and $X$, and conditional on $A=0$ and $X$, at any given values of the mediators, covariates and proxy $Z$).
-The second two components require that $Z$ has sufficient variation relative to $W$, and that $Z$ is conditionally associated with $W$.
-Together, they enable one to use the measured proxies to learn about the unmeasured $U$; note that only Assumptions \ref{complete}.3 and \ref{complete}.4 can be checked from the observed data.
+We formalise them using the completeness conditions below: \begin{assumption} (Completeness): \begin{enumerate} \item For any square-integrable function $g(u)$, if $E\{g(U)|Z=z,A=1,M=m,X=x\}=0$ for any $z$, $m$ and $x$ almost surely, then $g(U)=0$ almost surely. \item For any square-integrable function $g(u)$, if $E\{g(U)|Z=z,A=0,X=x\}=0$ for any $z$ and $x$ almost surely, then $g(U)=0$ almost surely. \end{enumerate} \end{assumption} Completeness is a technical condition that arises in conjunction with sufficiency in the theory of statistical inference.
+In causal inference, it has been invoked for identification in the context of nonparametric regression with an instrumental variable \citep{newey2003instrumental}, where it is used as an analogue of the rank and order conditions that arise in the classical instrumental variable setup.
+This assumption essentially means that any variation in $U$ is associated with a form of variation in $Z$ given $A=1$, $M$ and $X$ and given $A=0$ and $X$.
+Further discussion of completeness in this context is left to the Supplementary Material.